scran_blocks

 std::vector< Weight_ > scran_blocks::compute_weights ( const std::vector< Size_ > & sizes,

-WeightPolicy policy,
+const WeightPolicy policy,

-const VariableWeightParameters variable
+const VariableWeightParameters & variable )

 Template Parameters

-Size_Numeric type for the block size.
+Size_Numeric type of the block size.

-Weight_Floating-point type for the output weights.
+Weight_Floating-point type of the output weights.

 Parameters